 Med-Pay is the Missouri equivalent of PIP, but unlike in Kansas, it’s optional.
 There are also subtle technical differences between PIP and Med-Pay.
 For this reason, if you’re in Missouri, it’s important to work with an attorney who understands the nuances of Missouri insurance.

-Most accidents result in damage to the vehicles involved.
+Most car accidents result in damage to the vehicles involved.
 However, many personal injury firms don’t get involved in the property damage side of things.
-We are happy to handle this important aspect of your claim, at no extra charge, as a service to you.
+We are happy to handle this important aspect of your claim and work with the automobile insurance, at no extra charge, as a service to you.

 Apart from car accidents, many other types of injury cases involve insurance of one form or another.
 If you slipped and fell because of dangerous conditions on someone else’s property, for example, you can seek recovery from their homeowners insurance (or property and casualty insurance, for commercial premises).
 The same is true for dog bites.

 When you’re pursuing financial recovery in these situations, it’s important to work with an attorney who understands insurance companies.
 We have a former insurance defense lawyer on our team.
-This means we have a unique depth of insight into how insurance companies handle claims.
+This means we have a unique depth of insight into how insurance companies handle claims, how bad faith insurance may look like, and how to handle those legal issues.
+It is one of our many practice areas that we have extensive experience in litigating.

 Insurance companies must handle your claim with fairness and integrity.
-This obligation — the duty of good faith and fair dealing — applies across all types of insurance, from auto to health to homeowners.
+This obligation — the duty of good faith and fair dealing — applies across all types of insurance, from auto to health to homeowners to life insurance.
+Ambiguous policy language does not give insurance companies the legal right to unreasonably issuing claim denials to their policyholders, and the insurer has a responsibility to protect against bad faith claims, slow payments and more.
+You need to know your legal rights under the insurance law and how to proceed in an insurance dispute.

 If your insurance company has unreasonably delayed or denied your claim, we can help.